zephyrproject-rtos/zephyr/tests/bluetooth/audio_shell/README.csi.rst

 Using the Set Coordinator
 =========================

-When the btaudio stack has been initialized (:code:`btaudio init`), and a set member device has been connected, the call control client can be initialized by calling :code:`btaudio csip init`, which will start a discovery for the TBS uuids and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).
+When the Bluetooth stack has been initialized (:code:`bt init`), and a set member device has been connected, the call control client can be initialized by calling :code:`csip init`, which will start a discovery for the TBS uuids and store the handles, and optionally subscribe to all notifications (default is to subscribe to all).